Fraunces Tavern, Manhattan and US

 apples

-The Dude of Food is one of those folks that had no idea there are so many types of apples to choose from.
+The Dude of Food is one of those folks that really had no idea there are so many varieties of apples to choose from.
 I read in National Geographic that apples have been modified by grafting for the last 100 years.
+I do know that apples are sprayed with edible wax before they get to the market for preservation.

 In green apples you can choose from Winter Banana, Bramley’s Seedling, Tolman Sweet, Stark, Calville Blanc d’hiver, Pound Sweet, Gary Pearmain, Rhode Island Greening, Crisps, Granny Smith’s and more!